-Initial loan rates are always higher in the high default state h, reflecting the need to compensate banks for both a higher probability of default and a lower prospective profitability of continuation lending (since $q{hh} = 0.64 > 0.20 = q{lh}$, so the high default state h is more likely to occur after state h than after state l).
-The loan rates obtained under Basel I and Basel II are virtually identical (but clearly higher than those emerging in the laissez-faire regime) because the average capital effectively used by the representative bank in its two lending periods ends up being very similar in both regimes.34
+prospective profitability of continuation lending (because $q{hh} = 0.64 > 0.20 = q{lh}$ , so the high default state h is more likely to occur after state h than after state l).
+The loan rates obtained under Basel I and Basel II are virtually identical (but clearly higher than those emerging in the laissez-faire regime) because the average capital effectively used by the representative bank in its two lending periods is very similar in both regimes.

-5.2 Capital buffers
+4.2 Capital buffers

 As shown in the second and third panel of Table 4, the model produces positive capital buffers even in the laissez-faire regime.
 The rationale for these buffers is to preserve banks' future lending capacity.
-For instance, the unregulated first period bank in the low default state l chooses a capital-to-loans ratio of 4.2% and does so for the sole purpose of preserving its capacity to make profitable loans in the second period (which, in its case, only requires not failing in the first period).
-Interestingly, the capital chosen by this bank as a buffer in the
+For instance, the unregulated first-period bank in the low default state l chooses a capital-to-loans ratio of 4.2%